-9.3.13 Multiple Occupancy
+9.3.5 Multiple Occupancy

-When an acquired dwelling is occupied by more than one occupant, the following applies:
+9.3.5.1 When an acquired dwelling is occupied by more than one occupant, the following applies:

-- (A) If two or more occupants of the displacement dwelling move to separate replacement dwellings and the Department determined only one household existed, see Right of Way Manual, Section 9.2, General Relocation Requirements.
-Each occupant is entitled to a prorated share of any move costs that would have been made, had the occupants moved to a single replacement dwelling.
-The prorated amount shall be based on the personal property actually owned by the individual displacees. - (B) If the right of way agent determines two or more occupants maintained separate households within the same displacement dwelling, each occupant has a separate entitlement to move cost payments if they move to separate replacement dwellings.
+- (A) If two or more occupants of the displacement dwelling move to separate replacement dwellings and the Department determined only one household existed, (see Right of Way Manual, Section 9.2, General Relocation Requirements) each occupant is entitled to a prorated share of any move costs that would have been made, had the occupants moved to a single replacement dwelling.
+The prorated amount shall be based on the personal property actually owned by the individual displacees. - (B) If the Department determines two or more occupants maintained separate households within the same displacement dwelling, each occupant has a separate entitlement to move cost payments if they move to separate replacement dwellings.